codatio/codat-docs/blog/240223-java-library-released.md

 - [Platform](https://github.com/codatio/client-sdk-java/tree/main/platform)

-## All available languages
+## Other available languages

 Codat offers official SDK client libraries for different programming languages, which are regularly updated for breaking and non-breaking API changes.
 These client libraries are generated from our [OpenAPI specification](https://github.com/codatio/oas).

+Read our documentation for [more information on client libraries](/get-started/libraries) and other supported languages.
 <ClientLibraries/>

----
-[Click here](/get-started/libraries) for more information on client libraries and other supported languages.